Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Scaling investigation using Hybrid Wigner function

 Now, we consider the same initial condition as in Refs.~\cite{antonov2025engineering,antonov2025modeling}.
 The only difference is the distribution of $u$.
 Explicitly, this initial condition is the joint distribution of ground state of the harmonic oscillator centered at $x = 0$, while

 This results in the MSD of $x_c$ shows the transient behavior from $t^3$ scaling at short times to $t$ at long times.
 Explicitly, For the derivation, see Appendix~\ref{append:deriv}.
 By Taylor expanding Eq.~\eqref{eq:t3t1} with respect to time $t$ at $t=0$, one can check that $t^3$ is dominant at early times.
-This $t^3$ scaling of Eq.~\eqref{eq:t3t1} implies that the initial condition \eqref{eq:delta_ini} leads to more rapid scaling of MSD of $\hat x$ than $t^6$.
+This $t^3$ scaling of Eq.~\eqref{eq:t3t1} implies that the initial condition \eqref{eq:delta_ini} may lead to $\alpha >6$ scaling of MSD of $\hat x$.

 We numerically evaluated Eq.~\eqref{eq:Cov} with the initial condition \eqref{eq:delta_ini} and plot the results in Fig.~\ref{fig:t7t6activity}.
-With a long persistence time and a large activity strength $D_u$, we observe a distinct scaling behavior characterized by a $t^{7}$ slope.
-Specifically, the mean-square displacement initially grows as $t^{2}$ around $t \sim 10^{0}$, crosses over to a $t^{7}$ scaling regime near $t \sim 10^{1}$, and returns to a $t^{2}$ growth for $t \gtrsim 10^{2}$.
-In the very short-time regime, $t \sim 10^{-4}$, we observe a linear growth of the mean-square displacement induced by diffusivity.
+With a long persistence time and a large activity strength $D_u$, we observe a distinct scaling behavior characterized by a $t^{7}$ scaling.
+Specifically, the MSD initially grows as $t^{2}$ around $t \sim 10^{0}$, crosses over to a $t^{7}$ scaling regime near $t \sim 10^{1}$, and returns to a $t^{2}$ growth for $t \gtrsim 10^{2}$.
+In the very short-time regime, $t \sim 10^{-4}$, we observe a linear growth of the MSD induced by diffusivity.
 By contrast, for relatively smaller activity strength $D_u$ and shorter persistence times, we recover the previously reported $t^{6}$ scaling behavior.

-Analytical expressions enable a symbolic analysis on the MSD, and mathematical conditions for slopes such as $t^6$ or $t^7$.
+As in Fig.~\ref{fig:t6activity}, Eq.~\eqref{eq:criterion_main} is not satisfied for the parameter choices used in Fig.~\ref{fig:t7t6activity}.
+Nevertheless, since $\nu_-$ and $\nu_+$ are chosen to be small, even the shorter characteristic timescale of the Lindblad dynamics, $\min{\nu_-^{-1},\nu_+^{-1}}$, is long compared with the time window shown in Fig.~\ref{fig:t7t6activity}.
+Thus, the effects of Eq.~\eqref{eq:Lindblad-dynamic} remain limited in Fig.~\ref{fig:t7t6activity}.

+The analytical expression allows us to identify the conditions under which the $t^6$ and $t^7$ scaling regimes appear.
 Also, the reason why $t^8$ cannot be observed can be found from the following analytical expansion.
-In the limit of small pumping and dissipation rates, where a $t^6$ slope was found~\cite{antonov2025engineering}, the expression is given by
+In the limit of small pumping and dissipation rates, where a $t^6$ scaling was found~\cite{antonov2025engineering}, the expression is given by